isomerpages/nyp-sirs/_services/1b-professional-conversion-programme.md

 <img src="images-2021/Services-CareerServices-PCP-RP.jpg" style="width:100%:">

-<p>PMET mid-career switchers will undergo skills conversion to embark on a career in  retail such as Operations, Customer Service or Supply Chain job roles, to assist retailers to meet growing consumers’ expectations and to deliver a memorable customer journey.</p>
+<p>PMET mid-career switchers will undergo skills conversion to embark on retail careers such as Operations, Customer Service or Supply Chain.
+They will assist retailers in meeting growing consumer expectations and delivering memorable customer journeys.</p>

 <p>Under the PCP - RP, participants will complete the following modules from the Workforce Skills Qualification (WSQ) Diploma in Retail (Operations):</p>